norephinephrine/BloxorzScala/README.md

 # BloxorzScala
-Bloxorz game implemented in Scala
+Bloxorz game implemented in Scala.
+Used InteliJ IDEA ide